makersacademy/airport_challenge/User_Stories.md

 To ensure safety
 I want to prevent landing when weather is stormy

-Same as above but land should raise an error if stormy
+Same as above but land should raise an error if stormy.

+Edge Cases

+Planes that are already flying cannot take off, Planes that are landed cannot land again and should be in an airport.